 So our suffering does not have to be in vain.
 Even in the midst of our pain, we can have hope within us that God can and is still using us in this life.
 We can continue to offer God our prayers and thanksgiving for ourselves as well as for others.
 But most of all, we can at least begin to understand the depth of God’s love for us which he proved by his own suffering on the cross for us!

 Hi!
 I am Russel Taylor.
 I am married to Donna and we have four growing boys: Preston, Russell, Todd, and Elliott.
-We live in Holliday, Texas and are Christians who worship our Lord at Our Redeemer Lutheran Church in Wichita Falls, Texas.
+We live in Holliday, Texas and are Christians who worship our Lord at Sacred Heart Catholic Church in Wichita Falls, Texas.